jazzband/django-pipeline/docs/farfutureexpires.rst

 resulting in the file being cached at the client (almost) forever

-If you do not specify an Expires header, the files will be requested again, and the server will respond "304 Not Modified" - which means that the file that the client got in its cache is still up-to-date. *However, a HTTP request will still be made anyway.*
+If you do not specify an Expires header, the files will be requested again, and the server will respond "*304 Not Modified*" - which means that the file that the client got in its cache is still up-to-date. *However, a HTTP request will still be made anyway.*
 The actual data does not get sent, but there will still be unnecessary HTTP requests, which can be avoided.

-Most modern browser implement "Heuristic expiration", so it will actually not be "304 Not Modified" for your static files on every request, however, the `HTTP specification does not specify <http://www.w3.org/Protocols/rfc2616/rfc2616-sec13.html>`_ (see section 13.2.2) how "Heuristic expiration" should be handled by the browsers.
+Most modern browser implement "*Heuristic expiration*", so it will actually not be "*304 Not Modified*" for your static files on every request, however, the `HTTP specification does not specify <http://www.w3.org/Protocols/rfc2616/rfc2616-sec13.html>`_ (see section 13.2.2) how "*Heuristic expiration*" should be handled by the browsers.
 Therefore it is recommended to explicitly set the Expires header, to make sure all browsers cache the files in the preferred way.